dacbd/blog/content/posts/zero-to-prod-gke/index.md

 }
 ```

-#### Static IP assgined to our LB
+#### Static IP assigned to our LB
-We will use a static IP address for our load balancer, we will also use this when we setup our DNS records
+We will use a static IP address for our load balancer, we will also use this when we set up our DNS records.
 ```hcl
 resource "google_compute_global_address" "static" {
   name         = "prod-lb-address"